enkidevs/curriculum/mongodb/intro/crud-query-collections/query-collection-4.md

 ---
 ## Revision

-Add each query operator to its explanation.
+Match the query operator with its explanation:

 Not equal to the specified value: ???